 If you missed any previous installments in this series, click here to catch up!
 Today we move on to Hollywood Studios.
-I was tempted to hold off on this post until September, once Galaxy’s Edge opens.
-Hollywood Studios will look much different in a few months with that opening as well as Mickey and Minnie’s Runaway Railway in early 2020.
-Both of those could feasibly (probably) end up on this list.
-Instead of holding off, I decided to add those items later on if deemed worthy.
+This park is first one to get an update to their post as Galaxy’s Edge opening certainly changed our top five.
+Hollywood Studios is still changing as Mickey and Minnie’s Runaway Railway will open in early 2020 and that could easily end up on the list, as well.

 For now, the best five things to do in Hollywood Studios is much harder to pin down.
 My top five for all of these posts can consist of attractions, shows, dining, or anything else I think of (it will mainly be in those first three categories).
 The main caveat is that these top five lists have to consist of tangible things to go and do.
 Wandering around Hollywood Studios is enjoyable, especially the Echo Lake and Sunset Boulevard areas, but that’s not quite what we’re going for in this series.
 Of course, I’m in control of this series so I’ll happily bend the rules to fit my picks!
 Along with all of this, I’m going to do my best to stay away from just naming five attractions which is harder in Hollywood Studios than other parks.
 Let’s get to it!